s-beraz/Midterm/README.md

 ## Use of libraries
 For each of these problems, do not use external or built-in python libraries.
 For example, there is a function called sum() that takes the contents of a list and returns the sum.
 I don't want you to use that.
 I want you to make your own function that does that.

 Same is true for the vowel problem.
 Please do not use any "count the letters" functions you are able to find on the internet.
 You need to build a function using only the elements we have discussed in class to this point.
+You may use len() to determine the length of a string or list.

 Thanks!